 NOTE: If the vehicle is exposed to water deep enough to cover the hubs, disassemble and inspect them for water damage and/or contamination.
-See Group 35 of the Recreational Vehicle Chassis Workshop Manual for instructions.
+See Group 35 of the Recreational Vehicle Chassis Workshop Manual for instructions, or take the vehicle to an authorized Freightliner dealer.

-- Clean the area around the filler plug, and remove the plug. - 2.
+- 1. Clean the area around the filler plug, and remove the plug. - 2.
 Make sure that the lubricant is level with the bottom of the filler plug hole.
 See Fig. 1.